AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/chatAvailableReactionsAll$Input.md

 Version of [chatAvailableReactionsAll](chatAvailableReactionsAll.md) for method parameters.

-All reactions are available in the chat
+All reactions are available in the chat, excluding the paid reaction and custom reactions in channel chats

 ## Type declaration